DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 This is a process that is connected to a terminal.

 This means that the user can interact with the process (e.g. input some data or send a SIGINT).
-Foreground processes also take control of the terminal, i.e. you can't use the terminal for anything else while the process is running.
+Foreground processes also take control of the terminal, i.e. you cannot use the terminal for anything else while the process is running.

 You can create a **background process** by adding a `&` to the end of the command.
 For example: